18F/18f.gsa.gov/_plugins/README.md

 AuthorData has a few methods, `update`, `fetch`, `exists?`, `all_authors`, `published_authors`, and `unpublished_authors`.

+#### `update`
-`update` is used to update an author's file.
+Used to update an author's file.
 If I wanted to update the file `brian.md` to `published: true`, for instance, I could do as follows:

 ```ruby
 author_data = SiteData::AuthorData.new
 author_data.update('brian.md', 'published', true)
 ```

+#### `fetch`
-`fetch` can be used to find an attribute associated with an author.
+Can be used to find an attribute associated with an author.
 If I wanted to confirm that the `published` attribute was changed, I could do as follows:

 ```ruby
 author_data.fetch('brian', 'published')
 >> true
 ```

+#### `exists?`
-`exists?` returns a Boolean and can be used to verify that an author has a file to update or fetch:
+Returns a Boolean and can be used to verify that an author has a file to update or fetch:

     def exists?(name)
       File.exist? "#{@path}/#{name}.md"